willswats/fedora-silverblue-config/setup/applications/fish.md

 Add `config.fish` to `~/.config/fish` and `~/Local/Distrobox/main`.

-Note: this adds the `flatdel` alias, make sure to use it whenever removing a flatpak.
+Note: `config.fish` adds useful `alias` commands, read through them and use the ones you find useful.